 ix. maintain complete and accurate records and information to demonstrate our compliance with this section of our obligations.

-9. Limitation of Liability: Your attention is particularly drawn to this clause.
+9. Limitation of Liability: Your attention is particularly drawn to

 a.
 Nothing in the Contract limits or excludes our liability for:

 i. death or personal injury caused by our negligence, or the negligence of our employees, agents or subcontractors;

 iii. breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession) or any other liability which cannot be limited or excluded by applicable law.